-Type of program: Social insurance and individual account
+Type of program: Social insurance and individual account system.

-system.

-Note: The insured may choose either the social insurance system or the system of mandatory individual accounts and may switch membership every 5 years up to the last 10 years before retirement.
+Note: The insured may choose either the social insurance system or the system of mandatory individual accounts and may switch membership every five years up to the last 10 years before retirement.

-All employees, including public-sector employees, house-hold workers, and new employees joining the state oil company (Ecopetrol) after January 29, 2003; and self-employed persons.
-(The program is being gradually extended to all regions.
-The labor code requires larger employers to provide generally similar benefits to employees in regions where coverage under either program has not yet been extended.)
+All employees, including public- and private-sector employees, household workers, and new employees joining the state oil company (Ecopetrol) on or after January 29, 2003; and self-employed persons.